d-plaindoux/thicket/README.md

 // newHashmap add 1 "a" === newHashmap add (number2comparable 1) "a"
 ```

-Since subtyping is not a paradigm available in the language the adapter
-is the solution performing automatic data adaptation.
-These adaptations
-can be ordered explicitely or inferred by the compiler during the type
+These adaptations can be ordered explicitely or inferred by the compiler
-checking stage.
-Adapter accessibility is managed using imports then if
+during the type checking stage.
+Adapter accessibility is managed using
-such an adapter is not imported the related transformation is not available.
+imports then if such an adapter is not imported the related transformation
+is not available.

-Finally daptation is not transitive.
+Finally adaptation is not transitive.
 For this purpose all required transformations
 must be expressed using dedicated adapters.

 This can be compared to **implicit conversion** mechanism available in